-Add equal parts of brown and green material (refer to examples above) into the compost can.
+- Add equal parts of brown and green material (refer to examples above) into the home composting can.

 Turning the compost is critical to the breakdown of the material.
 To turn the contents of the can either use an auger bit on a drill (see below) or place the can on its side (with lid secured on top) on the ground and roll it back and forth.
 Turning the compost should happen a few times a week.